EmmanuelDemey/trainings-v2/training/solutions/vuejs_advanced/02_composables_directives/README.md

 ## Later in the training

-2 later chapters come back to this same project, each with its own session and its own *Done when*.
-Follow the training order — each one builds on the state the previous left behind.
+2 later chapters come back to this same project.
+Their sessions are **not run in the room**: the 3-day schedule keeps one practical slot per taught chapter, so these two are yours to do **on your own, after the session**.
+Each has its own *Done when*, and each builds on the state the previous left behind — follow the training order.

-### Chapter 4 — From directives to a real plugin (30 min)
+### Chapter 4 — From directives to a real plugin

 Continue in this project, on top of the provided `directivesPlugin`: